pabuhr/uCPP/README.txt

 uC++ requires at least:

-  * g++-4.0.3 or greater for Linux and g++-4.2.1 or greater for Solaris. uC++ does not work with g++-4.3.0 on Solaris, due to a bug in the exception handling runtime. uC++ does NOT compile using other compilers or operating systems.
+  * g++-4.5.0 or greater. uC++ does NOT compile using other compilers or operating systems.

   * gmake-3.79.1 or greater, which is available by anonymous ftp from any FSF mirror site.
 (All instructions below assume the "make" command is "gmake".)